jcmefra/Aguas_Vichy/README.md

 The forward modelling process allowed the generation of synthetic ERT data that closely resembled real-world measurements.
 This synthetic data serves as a foundation for subsequent inversion processes, where the goal is to reconstruct the subsurface resistivity distribution based on the measured data.

-The PyGIMLi library provided a powerful framework for implementing the forward modelling process, enabling accurate simulations of ERT data in complex geological settings.
+**NOTE**: You can find the forward modelling base code in **"Modelling_complex.ipynb"** notebook, we are using **Modelling_scenarios.py** to try different posible geological scenarios and define what acquisition will we do.
+You can run the script on a PyGimli environment (see https://www.pygimli.org for more information).

 ## Data Collection and Processing